logo image

 1382 - William Keith took control of Dunnottar.

-William Keith built the tower house at Dunnottar and probably began building the outer walls with stone, replacing the earlier timber defenses.
+William Keith built the Tower House at Dunnottar, then probably began building the outer walls with stone, replacing the earlier timber defenses.

 1458 - Sir William Keith became the first Earl Marischal.
 The Castle complex was extended over the following centuries.